 In governance, few instruments hold as much power to shape public policy and drive progress as appropriations bills.
-As Congress mires deeper into political differences, the appropriations process has become the tip of the spear for legislating, as members attach everything from small authorizing changes to wholesale authorization bills in year-end packages.
-Beyond traditional budgetary consideration, appropriations bills are used to determine the nation's policy priorities and direct resources accordingly.
-Appropriations bills not only serve as financial tools but also facilitate accountability, oversight, and evaluation of government programs.
+As Congress becomes increasingly mired in political differences, the appropriations process has emerged as an essential tool for legislating.
+Members of Congress often attach everything from minor authorizing changes to wholesale authorization bills in year-end packages.
+Beyond traditional budgetary considerations, appropriations bills are used to determine the nation's policy priorities and direct resources accordingly.
+These bills not only serve as financial tools but also facilitate accountability, oversight, and evaluation of government programs.

 Considered "must-pass" measures, annual appropriations bills create significant opportunities for clients.
 Securing funding through programmatic increases, program additions, or earmarks is an obvious reason to engage in the process.
-Our team is adept at crafting and securing language to ensure clients are well-situated to receive federal funding.
-In addition, we understand that appropriations bills are used to shape public policy and determine the nation's policy priorities.
-We provide strategic advice to clients on ways to take advantage of these opportunities, including through engagement with Congress during budget hearings, securing report language directing agencies to act, and assisting with congressional letters to agencies, which allow Members to go on record about policy priorities.
+Steptoe's Appropriations team excels at crafting and securing language to ensure clients are well-positioned to receive federal funding.
+Additionally, we understand that appropriations bills are used to shape public policy and determine the nation's priorities.
+We provide strategic advice to clients on how to leverage these opportunities, including engagement with Congress during budget hearings, securing report language that directs agencies to act, and assisting with congressional letters to agencies, which allow Members to go on record about policy priorities.

-Our appropriations engagements with national associations, businesses, as well as higher education institutions have led to key programmatic funding increases, earmarks, favorable report language, and the establishment of new federal programs that are competitive for our clients.
+Steptoe's Appropriations professionals regularly represent higher education institutions, national associations, and businesses, leading to key programmatic funding increases, earmarks, favorable report language, and other competitive advantages for our clients.

 News & Publications